Krishnadas-KD/Krishnadas-KD/README.md

 Hi!
 My name is Krishnadas and I'm a Final Year Computer Engineering student at SSM Polytechnic College Tirur,Kerala.
-I am a self-taught programmer and I love to learn new things.
+I am a self-taught programmer and I love to learn new things Also Love Gaming.
 I am currently working on my final year project.

 ## My Stack